 i) Manila Hotel

-The Manila hotel is a historical gem and one of the oldest hotels in the Philippines.
-Built in 1909, the building was designed to rival the official presidential palace in the Philippines.
+The Manila hotel is historical and can be ranked among the oldest hotels in the Philippines at the moment.
+Completed in 1909, the building was commissioned to be as grand as the official presidential palace in the Philippines.

 Image Source: lastminute.com.au